blackieops/deployawebsite/README.md

 ## Building

-The site is built with [Zodiac](https://github.com/nuex/zodiac) (`awk`), Ruby, and GNU Make.
-Zodiac builds the site content, Ruby handles the Sass, and Make ties it all together.

-Ensure you have a reasonably up-to-date Ruby (2.3+).
-As long as you have the `bundler` gem installed, you can simply run:
+The site is built with GNU Make and a couple Ruby scripts.
+As long as you have a reasonably up-to-date Ruby (2.3+), the `bundler` gem, and GNU coreutils installed, you can just run:

 ```
 $ bundle install